 During my sophomore year in high school, I was determined to become a dominant outside hitter.
 But there was one problem: my vertical jump was mediocre at best.
+I still remember the moment during my college volleyball career when I realized I was getting out-jumped on every block.

 I spent countless hours in the gym and on the court, working tirelessly to add inches to my leap.
 By the time the Twin Cities Volleyball Classic rolled around that year, I had transformed my jump.
 The moment I soared above the net to deliver a powerful spike, I knew all that hard work had paid off.